Therapy for Low Self-Esteem — Glasgow

 Recognising Thought Patterns Linked to Low Self-Esteem

 Negative self-talk, internal beliefs and old negative thinking often feel automatic.
 You may interpret situations in a negative way, imagine the worst or replay conversations long after they have passed.
 These thought patterns can influence your well-being, confidence and relationships.
+In therapy, you begin to notice these patterns, understand where they come from and learn strategies that support a more balanced, positive internal voice.

 Understand What Shaped Your Self-Worth

 Self-esteem is shaped by early life events, relationships, school experiences and the words of certain people who influenced how you saw yourself.
 Over time, repeated criticism, unrealistic expectations or emotional challenges can lead you to undervalue your positive traits or skills.
+Exploring these experiences helps you understand what led to your current symptoms, why you may lack confidence in specific situations and how these deeply held beliefs developed.

 Developing Tools to Gain Confidence

 As therapy progresses, you learn tools that help you cope with stress, challenge ruminating thoughts and make positive changes.
 This may include slowing your reactions, practising self-acceptance, saying positive things about yourself, noticing unhelpful habits or learning ways to feel more in control when emotions rise.
+People often describe feeling more steady, capable, not because life becomes easier, but because they feel better equipped to face challenges without fear of failure.

 How Low Self-Esteem Shows Up in Different Stages of Life